(Last Update: 05/18/2025)

 Flexibility:

-Choosing the Right Bassinet: It is vital to consider factors like stability, mattress firmness, and adjustability to ensure the bassinet aligns with the parental bed's height.
+Factors like stability, mattress firmness, and adjustability must be considered to ensure the bassinet aligns with the parental bed's height.

 A co-sleeper bassinet allows progenitors to sleep near their baby while maintaining a separate sleep space.
 This proximity facilitates easy monitoring for infants with low birth weight or other child health concerns.

-Furthermore, it promotes a regulated sleep environment, reducing the risk of SIDS.
+Furthermore, it promotes a regulated sleep place, reducing the risk of SIDS.
 Being separate from adult bedding, it keeps baby sleep unaffected by factors like stuffed animals or soft surfaces, which could pose a risk.

 Cultural Perspectives and Parental Choices in Co-Sleeping